 - Commemorative certificate application form

-You can send the application by post or bring it to the General Register Office in person.
+You can send the application by post.

 Types of certificate

 Certified copies of certificates